Bear Flag Pattern Trading 101 | StockHitter.com

 A valid bear flag has four characteristics that need to be present before you consider trading it.

 First, confirm the downtrend.
 Bear flags are continuation patterns — they only mean something in the context of an existing downtrend.
-A similar-looking consolidation in an uptrend is a completely different setup with different implications.
+A similar-looking consolidation in an uptrend is a completely different setup.
 Make sure you have established lower highs and lower lows before looking for flags.

 Second, identify a clear flagpole.
-The decline that forms the flagpole should be sharp and relatively swift, not a gradual drift.
+The decline should be sharp and relatively swift, not a gradual drift.
 A steep flagpole with high volume during the drop indicates strong conviction behind the selling, which increases the probability that the pattern continues when the flag breaks.

 Third, evaluate the flag structure.
 The consolidation should slope slightly upward against the downtrend, with roughly parallel upper and lower boundary lines.
-If the consolidation slopes downward instead, you are looking at a different pattern — potentially a bearish pennant — not a bear flag.
+If the consolidation slopes downward instead, you are looking at a bearish pennant — a related but distinct pattern.
 The distinction matters for how you trade it.

 Fourth, watch volume throughout.
 Volume should diminish as the flag forms and spike as the price breaks below the lower support line.
-A breakdown on weak volume is a warning sign that the move may not have the selling conviction behind it to follow through.
+A breakdown on weak volume is a warning sign that the move lacks the selling conviction to follow through.

 How to Trade the Bear Flag Pattern